MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 ## Using the table option

-The table option provides an easy to read set of output, but note that nested objects are not included in the output with the simple `--output table`, unlike the .json example above.
-Using the same example as above with 'table' output format will provide a curated list of most common property values.
+The table option provides an easy to read set of output, but note that nested objects are not included in the output with the simple `--output table`, unlike the preceding .json example.
+Using the same example with 'table' output format provides a curated list of most common property values.

 ```azurecli
 az vm list --out table